misha1potapenko/Git/manual.md

 - *git branch -d* - for delite branch
 - *git merge branch* - for merging branches
 - *git log --graph* - show commits as a tree
+- *git switch -c (new branch) - if you delite branch and you want to create new branch with all information

 ![Git](Git.jpg)